Cinema Paradise

-Background
+Background and release

 On July 5, 2024, Ten Asia reported that Zerobaseone would be releasing a new music in August of the same year.
 On July 29, after the group's last performance at KCON Los Angeles 2024 in Crypto.com Arena, a mysterious video appeared with the phrases "Cinema Paradise" and "August 2024", hinting a comeback date for their new album and it was also uploaded right after on Zerobaseone social media accounts.
 The next day, Zerobaseone confirmed Cinema Paradise as the title of their fourth EP.

 On August 1, 2024, a video trailer titled "'__ BAD' Film" was uploaded on Zerobaseone's YouTube account, which member Seok Matthew narrated and written the script and at the end of the video revealed the release date of the EP, to be on August 26.
 On August 5, Zerobaseone released the scheduler of the EP and revealed various teasing contents such as track posters, summer track videos, album samplers, and storyboards.
 On August 7, they released a poster revealing the EP's lead single titled "Good So Bad".
 On the subsequent two days, more posters were released revealing the remaining tracks from the EP.

-Release and promotion

 Cinema Paradise was released worldwide on August 26, 2024, by WakeOne and Genie Music, along with the lead single "Good So Bad" and its music video.

+Tour

+On April 29, 2024, Zerobaseone released the schedule for their first world tour from September to November 2024, in seven countries.
+On July 15, the group announced Timeless World as title of their first tour.